 I also have a splash of Piglet in me, because I too suffer from an anxiety disorder, just not generalised anxiety.
 Unlike Piglet, my worries aren’t indiscriminate, my anxiety disorders have fixed fears.
 I suffer from social anxiety and agoraphobia (if you’re interested in finding out more about my anxiety disorders, you can do so here, here, and here).

-Although in the back of my mind I often have a more Piglet orientated anxiety, accept I can control that.
+Although in the back of my mind, I often have more of a Piglet-orientated anxiety, except I can control that.

 Lastly, I obviously have a dash of Owl in me too, thanks to my dyslexia.
 I found lots of ways to try and hide my issues with spelling and reading.
-Much like how Owl talk he’s way out of his secret being found out, I would write my way around the words I couldn’t spell.
-This would make my sentences and course work at school much longer than they needed to be as I used a series of simpler words that could have been easily replaced by one word that I knew, but couldn’t spell.
+Much like how Owl talks his way out of his secret being found out, I would write my way around the words I couldn’t spell.
+This would make my sentences and coursework at school much longer than they needed to be, as I used a series of simpler words that could have been easily replaced by one word that I knew, but couldn’t spell.
 It was a huge pain in the rear when doing exams.

 As always, leave your feedback in the comments section below.
 Also, feel free to share which Winnie the Pooh character(s) you feel you are or your own take on which disorders best suits which Winnie The Pooh character in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter.
-Lastly, if you’d like to support my blog then you can make a donation of any size here.
-Until next time,
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.